pythonanywhere/help_pages/articles/MongoDB.md

 addresses that they should allow to connect.
 You can combine that with the [ipify service](https://www.ipify.org/), which tells you what IP address your code is using right now, to make your code automatically whitelist the IP it's running on when it starts up.
-Nicolas Oteiza has kindly provided us with code to do that; you just need to
-[install the ipify module](https://help.pythonanywhere.com/pages/InstallingNewModules/) and then use this, replacing the bits inside the `<>`s:
+The following code (based on code provided by Nicolas Oteiza) will do that.
+You just need to [install the ipify module](https://help.pythonanywhere.com/pages/InstallingNewModules/) and then use this, replacing the bits inside the `<>`s: